BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 uses the [FM Index] to find ungapped alignments for seeds.
 This step accounts for the bulk of Bowtie 2's memory footprint, as the [FM Index] itself is typically the largest data structure used.
-For instance, the memory footprint of the [FM Index] for the human genome when 0 seed mismatches are permitted (`-N 0`) is about 2.3 gigabytes of RAM.
-When the number of mismatches permitted per seed is greater than 0 (`-N 1` or `-N 2`), this necessitates use of the "mirror index" which further increases the memory footprint to about 3.2 gigabytes for the human genome.
+For instance, the memory footprint of the [FM Index] for the human genome is about 3.2 gigabytes of RAM.

 ### Excessive backtracking and the `-N 2` heuristic